drewsilcock/drewsilcock.github.io/_posts/2014-07-18-proper-linenumbers.md

 # Adds lineanchors option to all codeblock Liquid tags

-languages=( vim python perl ruby yaml css html bash cpp c )
+languages=( vim python perl ruby yaml css html bash cpp c ) posts="path/to/posts"

 for lang in "${languages[@]}"
 do
     :
-    perl -pi -e "s/highlight $lang/highlight $lang lineanchors/g" _posts/*
+    perl -pi -e "s/highlight $lang/highlight $lang lineanchors/g" $posts
 done
 {% endhighlight %}

-If you're using more lexers, just add them into the languages array, and if you're posts are lcoated in a different place, just replace `_posts/*` with wherever your posts are.
+Change `$posts` to correspond to the location of your blog posts, the contents of which you wish to replace.
+If you're using more lexers, just add them into the languages array.